catid/snowshoe/README.md

 Additionally to speed up signature verification a variable single-base simultaneous function `simul_gen` is provided that is not constant-time.
-And a similarly SPA unprotected `mul_gen` is provided for offline signing.
+And a similarly unprotected `mul_gen` is provided for offline signing.

 It is intended to be a reliable and robust library that provides the fastest low-complexity, open-source implementation of these math routines available,